 You can remove Virtual Trusted Platform Module (vTPM) security from a virtual machine.

-Removing vTPM causes all encrypted information on the virtual machine to become unrecoverable.
-In addition, removing a vTPM initiates an immediate reboot of the virtual machine.
-Before removing a vTPM from a virtual machine, disable any applications in the Guest OS, such as BitLocker, that use vTPM.
-Failure to do so can cause the virtual machine to not boot.
+Removing a vTPM device causes all encrypted information on the virtual machine to become unrecoverable.
+Before removing a vTPM from a virtual machine, disable any applications in the Guest OS, such as BitLocker, that use the vTPM device.
+Failure to do so can cause the virtual machine not to boot.

 - Connect to vCenter Server by using the vSphere Client.

 - Right-click the virtual machine in the inventory that you want to modify and select Edit Settings.

 - In the Edit Settings dialog box, locate the Trusted Platform Module entry in the Virtual Hardware tab.